vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-EsxiSecurityConfiguration.md

 ## Synopsis

-Gets ESXi security configuration from a vCenter Server instance.
+Gets ESX security configuration from a vCenter instance.

 ## Syntax